-R. SOCIAL RESPONSIBILITY
+R. Social Responsibility

-The Foundation's position in the areas of Environmental, Social and Governance (ESG) and Socially Responsible Investing (SRI) as they apply to the investment portfolio of the CSU Channel Islands Foundation is that, as long as returns to the endowment are not detrimentally impacted, the Foundation prefers to invest with fund managers who have incorporated ESG and SRI principles in their investment processes.
+The Foundation's position in the areas of Environmental, Social and Governance (ESG) and Socially Responsible Investing (SRI) as they apply to the investment portfolio of the CSU Channel Islands Foundation is that, as long as the portfolio's risk/return characteristics are not adversely impacted, the Foundation prefers to invest with fund managers who have incorporated ESG and SRI principles in their investment processes.
+The investment advisor will monitor the risk/return characteristics (including the portfolio's forecasted tracking error, forecasted beta, and forecasted volatility) and report these to the Finance Committee.

-The CSU Channel Islands Foundation operates in this manner because:
+The CSU Channel Islands Foundation operates in this manner because we believe:

-- This is consistent with fiduciary obligations to constituents in the light of changing external markets and world conditions. - These actions will lead to better endowment returns if prudently and properly managed. - ESG and SRI have impact on the long-term sustainability of companies and assets, and therefore form an important input to the risk management process. - Investment managers who effectively manage the risks and opportunities arising from ESG and SRI issues are likely to be more successful over the long term than those that do not.
+• This is consistent with fiduciary obligations to constituents in the light of changing external markets and world conditions.

+- These actions may lead to better endowment returns if prudently and properly managed. - ESG and SRI have impact on the long-term sustainability of companies and assets, and therefore form an important input to the risk management process. - Investment managers who effectively manage the risks and opportunities arising from ESG and SRI issues are likely to be more successful over the long term than those that do not.

-Investment managers are encouraged to consider ESG and SRI issues within their investment processes in all new or renegotiated fund manager guidelines.
-The Foundation notes that investment managers' integration of ESG and SRI does not imply the exclusion of the particular companies from the investment universe on ethical grounds.
-Instead, integration of ESG and SRI requires that the impact of any of these issues on the value of a company is included in the valuation process
+Investment managers that manage separate account portfolios for the Foundation are required to implement ESG and SRI issues within their investment processes in all new or renegotiated fund manager guidelines.
+Integration of ESG and SRI requires that the impact of any of these issues on the price of a company is included in the evaluation process.